 The “Event log” section shows a table with all the privacy-related events for this profile in your BlueConic customer data platform.

-The BlueConic simulator has been updated so you can easily test what a channel looks like to a visitor with certain privacy settings, such as those created to comply with GDPR.
+The BlueConic Simulator lets you test what a channel looks like to a visitor with certain privacy settings, such as those created to comply with GDPR.

 Take the following three steps to see (and change) the privacy settings: